xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 Total decode throughput: 232.7 tokens/s
 ************************************************************
 ```
+The result here is slightly different from the one in the paper, as the model placement
+found is slightly different.

 (2) Run LLaMA 30B in offline setup using Swarm and observe its decode throughput.
 This
 corresponds to Figure 7(a)'s offline - Swarm in the paper.